Frequently Asked Questions

-Your enrolment with ELA a one-off administrative/registration fee of £80,00 and is charged to all students.
-Free Internet Access is provided for our students.
+Your enrolment with ELA includes a one-off administrative/registration fee of £80 and it is charged to all students.
+Free WiFi Internet Access is provided for our students.

 We provide our students with all the necessary documents in order to open a bank account in some of the UK banks.